Overview of the Community Options Waiver

 Having income and / or assets over Medicaid’s limit(s) does not mean an applicant cannot still qualify for MD Medicaid.
 There are a variety of planning strategies that can be used to help persons who would otherwise be ineligible to become eligible.
 Some of these strategies are fairly easy to implement, and others, exceedingly complex.
 Below are the most common.

 Maryland has a Medically Needy Spend-Down Program for applicants who have high medical expenses relative to their income.
 Via this program, applicants are permitted to spend “excess” income on medical expenses and health care premiums, such as Medicare Part B, in order to meet Medicaid’s income limit.

 Inadequate planning or improperly implementing a Medicaid planning strategy can result in a denial or delay of Medicaid benefits.
-Professional Medicaid planners are educated in the planning strategies available in the state of Maryland to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
-Furthermore, there are additional planning techniques that not only help one meet Medicaid’s financial criteria, but can also protect assets from Medicaid’s estate recovery program.
-These strategies often violate Medicaid’s 60-month look back rule, and therefore, should only be implemented with careful planning.
-However, there are some workarounds, and Medicaid planners are aware of them.
-For these reasons, it is highly suggested one consult a Medicaid planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
-Find a Medicaid planner.
+Professional Medicaid Planners are educated in the planning strategies available in Maryland to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
+Furthermore, there are additional planning techniques that not only help one meet Medicaid’s financial criteria, but can also protect assets from Medicaid’s Estate Recovery Program.
+These strategies often violate Medicaid’s 60-month Look Back Rule, and therefore, should only be implemented with careful planning.
+However, there are some workarounds, and Medicaid Planners are aware of them.
+For these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
+Find a Medicaid Planner.

 How to Apply for Maryland’s Community Options Waiver